rjspencer/docs/theming.md

 featuredfirst
 :	whether or not to show the featured audio playlist first in the listing

+### Variables

+TotalAudioPlaylists
+: the total amount of audio playlists

 ## AudioPlaylistView
 A single view for an audio playlist. *Meant to be used with {Page:AudioPlaylistView}*